crazy-canux/dotfiles/README.md

     How to use dpkg, under developing...

-    How to use rmp, under developing...
+    How to use rpm, under developing...

 * Install the dependency